19S87/zammad-round-robin-assignment/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the `LICENSE` file for details or https://www.gnu.org/licenses/agpl-3.0 for the full text.